Utah Deaf History and Culture

 Picture

 From 1945 to 2013, for sixty-eight years, Deaf individuals served on the council that provided oversight and guidance for the Utah Schools for the Deaf and Blind.
 These individuals represented the American Sign Language Deaf community of Utah.
 Erika Smith, a Deaf individual representing the Listening and Spoken Language community, has joined the council for the first time in its history.
 Since then, two LSL and ASL representatives have joined the council to represent their communities.
 The USDB Advisory Council will update this webpage with a list of Deaf and hard-of-hearing representatives as their membership changes.
+As the council continues to evolve, it aims to foster collaboration between the different communities, ensuring that all voices are heard and represented.
+Future meetings will focus on addressing the unique needs and challenges faced by Deaf and hard-of-hearing individuals in Utah.

 References - Coming soon!